Home Pricing Strategies for Sellers

 - What comparable homes are currently listed for

 - What homes haven’t sold in your area (expired, withdrawn)

-Pricing at market value means that in the worst case scenario where you receive 0 offers on your home on ‘offer day’, then as you move forward you can still negotiate for at least the listing price or close to it if the listing goes past the first weekend of open houses.
+Regardless of whether you set an offer day or not, pricing at market value means that in the worst case scenario where you receive 0 offers on offer day, then as you move forward you can still negotiate for at least the listing price or close to it if the listing goes past the first couple weekend’s of open houses.

 Pricing Strategy #3: Price Above Market Value

 We see homes priced above market value all of the time.
 The reason for it varies, but whether it is an overly ambitious seller or an uneducated realtor, this is the strategy that will hurt homeowners the most in the long run.